jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 draft = true
 +++

+Dynamic object creation pops up in many .NET contexts: frameworks, serializers, and code where types aren't known until runtime.
+The standard approach uses reflection, but that flexibility comes with a performance cost—especially in hot paths.

+In this post, I’ll show how you can use IL Emit to speed up dynamic creation when your types share a predictable constructor signature.

 {{< notice >}}
 This is an advanced performance trick.
-Ensure that you really need this before applying it.
+Make sure you actually need it before using it.
+Needing this in regular business application code is rare.
 {{< /notice >}}

-Assume you have various classes that look like this:
+Suppose you have classes like this:
 ```cs
 public record SomeId
 {